mjtamlyn/ayb-notes/5-mysql-mariadb.md

 This is now a fork of MySQL.
 Developed by Monty Program Ab, which doesn't own the MariaDB project.
 It's a full hacking business model with the company owned by the company and is purely techincal and high level consulting.
 This is to ensure that MySQL of a form is available for free forever.
 Get a community developed and maintained brach, and share the code with other forks.

 SkySQL is a strategic partner who provide support/hosting.
+Purpose isn't to remove all of the MySQL stuff.